 Watch Designated Survivor on ABC

-It was such a pleasure talking with Designated Survivor’s Italia Ricci and Jessica Grasl, two kind and kick-butt women.
+It was such a pleasure talking with some of the cast of Designated Survivor, Italia Ricci and Jessica Grasl, two kind and kick-butt women.
 The amount of time, research, and creativity that goes into making a 1-hour drama is incredible, and I admire them both.
 Designated Survivor keeps me at the edge of my seat every week.
 My husband and I were on a binge one weekend, and one by one, my kids sat down next to us, because they drank the Designated Survivor kool-aid, too.